chocolatey/docs/input/en-us/guides/create/prepare-packaging-env.md

 Thankfully (if not a little obviously), everything we need to configure is available via the Chocolatey Community Repository.
 We'll setup the following:

-- Visual Studio Code
+- Visual Studio Code (VS Code)
-- The PowerShell VSCode Extension
+- The PowerShell VS Code Extension
-- The Chocolatey VSCode Extension
+- The Chocolatey VS Code Extension

 You can run the following in an _administrative PowerShell console_ to get up and running in one go: